KridaCreations/StudyHelper/README.md

 # STUDY HELPER

-An application containing many other tools to help students and aspirants revise effectivly
+An application containing many other tools to help students and aspirants revise effectively